First Sino-Japanese War: Japanese insecurities over Korea

 During the 1880s, discussions in Japan about national security focused on the issue of Korean reform.
-The political discourse over the two were interlinked; as the German military adviser Major Jacob Meckel stated, Korea was "a dagger pointed at the heart of Japan".
+The political discourse over the two were interlinked; as the German military adviser Major Jakob Meckel stated, Korea was "a dagger pointed at the heart of Japan".
 What made Korea of strategic concern was not merely its proximity to Japan but its inability to defend itself against outsiders.
 If Korea were truly independent, it posed no strategic problem to Japan's national security, but if the country remained undeveloped it would remain weak and consequently would be inviting prey for foreign domination.
 The political consensus in Japan was that Korean independence lay, as it had been for Meiji Japan, through the importation of "civilization" from the West.
 Korea required a program of self-strengthening like the post-Restoration reforms that were enacted in Japan.
 The Japanese interest in the reform of Korea was not purely altruistic.
 Not only would these reforms enable Korea to resist foreign intrusion, which was in Japan's direct interest, but through being a conduit of change they would also have opportunity to play a larger role on the peninsula.
 To Meiji leaders, the issue was not whether Korea should be reformed but how these reforms might be implemented.
 There was a choice of adopting a passive role which required the cultivation of reformist elements within Korean society and rendering them assistance whenever possible, or adopting a more aggressive policy, actively interfering in Korean politics to assure that reform took place.
 Many Japanese advocates of Korean reform swung between these two positions.

 Japan in the early 1880s was weak, as a result of internal peasant uprisings and samurai rebellions during the previous decade.
 The country was also struggling financially, with inflation as a result of these internal factors.
 Subsequently, the Meiji government adopted a passive policy, encouraging the Korean court to follow the Japanese model but offering little concrete assistance except for the dispatch of the small military mission headed by Lieutenant Horimoto Reizo to train the Pyŏlgigun.
 What worried the Japanese was the Chinese, who had loosened their hold over Korea in 1876 when the Japanese succeeded in establishing a legal basis for Korean independence by ending its tributary status.
 Chinese actions appeared to be thwarting the forces of reform in Korea and re-asserting their influence over the country.